AumkarMali/NLP-Discord-Bot/README.md

 Here are some tips for editing and working with this code
 1. Enter your API token into the last line
 2. change all key numbers (ie. channel keys and username keys)
+3. she now has AI capabilities with the !speech command